rackerlabs/docs-developer-blog/_posts/2018-09-13-integrate-dicoverer-with-OAM.md

 ### Configure SSO for Discoverer

-If you are planning to configure SSO for both Oracle E-Business Suite and Oracle BI Discoverer, you need to configure SSO for the Oracle E-Business Suite first.
+If you are planning to configure SSO for both Oracle E-Business Suite (EBS) and Oracle Business Intelligence (BI) Discoverer, you need to configure SSO for the Oracle EBS first.
 Oracle Access Manager, the preferred solution, forms the basis of Oracle Fusion Middleware 11g.

 The following steps are explained in more detail in the following sections: